Amblyopia: Treatment

 Treatment of strabismic or anisometropic amblyopia consists of correcting the optical deficit (wearing the necessary spectacle prescription) and often forcing use of the amblyopic eye, by patching the good eye, or instilling topical atropine in the good eye, or both.
 Atropine appears to result in similar outcomes to patching.
 If there is overpatching or overpenalizing the good eye when treating amblyopia, "reverse amblyopia" can result.
 Eye patching is usually done on a part-time schedule of about 4–6 hours a day.
 Treatment is continued as long as vision improves.
 It is not worthwhile continuing to patch for more than 6 months if no improvement continues.

-Deprivation amblyopia is treated by removing the opacity as soon as possible followed by patching or penalizing the good eye to encourage the use of the amblyopic eye.
-The earlier the treatment is initiated, the easier and faster the treatment is and the less psychologically damaging.
+Deprivation amblyopia is treated by patching the good eye to encourage the use of the amblyopic eye.
+The earlier initiated, the easier and faster the treatment is and the less psychologically damaging.
 Also, the chance of achieving 20/20 vision is greater if treatment is initiated early.

 One of the German public health insurance providers, Barmer, has changed its policy to cover, as of 1 April 2014, the cost of software for amblyopic children whose condition did not improve through patching.
 The app offers dedicated eye exercises that the patient performs while wearing an eyepatch.

+Treatment for amblyopia depends on the child's age, severity of the vision loss and the prescribing doctor's preference.
+Treatment options include, vision therapy, total or partial occlusion therapy, prescription eyeglasses or any combination.
+Common types of occlusion therapy include the use of eye-patches or optical blurring.
+Optical blurring can include the use of pharmacological agents (eye drops) or visual degradation using either power to blur the image or foils placed over the lens.

 Evidence for vision therapy is unclear as of 2011.